fvwmorg/fvwm/manpages/fvwm.rst

 map itself, then switches to desk 2 and starts an xmh.
 After the xmh window appears control moves to desk 0.

-Fvwm remains partially functional during a wait, but any input from the modules is queued up and processed only after the window appears or the command is aborted.
+|fvwm| remains partially functional during a wait, but any input from the
+modules is queued up and processed only after the window appears or the command is aborted.
 For example, windows can not be focused with **FvwmTaskBar** or **FvwmWinList** during a wait.